 They are labeled as “plant-based” with the plant-based menu icon, which means that they are vegan without modifications.

-These tacos are quite different from the Touch of Disney potato tacos that they had.
-These ones are two thin tacos that are deep fried and have potatoes in them, and then they are loaded high with all of those toppings.
+These are two thin tacos that are deep fried and have potatoes in them, and then they are loaded high with all of those toppings.
 You can then pick up the taco and eat it like a giant chip as if it were nachos.